Tea enthusiast, metalhead, tech geek, meditator.

 The device is also being used as an internal-only web/FTP server that I can use to stage sites or pages that I am working on.
 While this can be done on my main computer systems, it is a nice extra feature to off-load to this device.
 I am also using the RPi3 as a way to further my linux and command line knowledge.
 I am still considering other potential purposes for the device, but haven't chosen an idea yet.
 The GPIO pins open up a world of exciting options in terms of hardware.

 "We're excited to announce Guetzli, a new open source algorithm that creates high quality JPEG images with file sizes 35% smaller than currently available methods, enabling webmasters to create webpages that can load faster and use even less data."

 I was excited to see this post today and started testing out the tool by downloading the build from Github.
 I ran through an example image that I had already pre-optimized using other JPG optimization tools, such as JPEGMini and OptImage.
 The image was at the point where I could not compress or optimize it further without it introducing too many artifacts and blurring the text.
 Using Guetzli, I was able to reduce it from 94KB to 80KB without any difference I could perceive visually.
 Glad to see we're still pushing forward to optimize images and further reduce data loads on the web.

 I cobbled together a simple Guetzli batch processing script/service for Mac.
 However, I believe they are updating the tool to support some batch processing natively.
-I still highly recommend learning and using scripts and things like Automator for Mac.
-They are powerful tools for putting together workflows.
+I still highly recommend learning and using scripting and tools like Automator for Mac.
+They are great for constructing workflows.